benton/fog_tracker/README.md

     rake db:migrate:tracker

 2) In your Ruby app, first set up an ActiveRecord connection.
-In Rails, this is done for you automatically, but here's an example for a non-Rails app:
+In Rails, this is done for you automatically on startup, but here's an example for a non-Rails app:

     require 'fog_cost_tracker'
     ActiveRecord::Base.establish_connection({
       :adapter => 'sqlite3', :database => 'fog_cost_tracker.sqlite3'
     })

-3) To track all accounts loaded from Fog:
+3) To track all accounts loaded from a YAML file

-    t = Tracker.new             # A Tracker updates all accounts detected from Fog t.poll_time = 60            # Update every 60 seconds
-    t.start                     # Runs in the background.
-Call 'stop' later
+  (see included config/accounts.yml.example, or example below):

+    tracker = FogCostTracker::Tracker.new(YAML::load(File.read 'accounts.yml'))
+    tracker.start

 ----------------
 Usage [from the command line]
 ----------------
-1) First, generate an ActiveRecord-style configuration file.
+1) First, generate an ActiveRecord-style database configuration file.

-  Here are the sample contents of a `tracker_db.yml`:
+   Here are the contents of a sample `database.yml`:

     adapter: sqlite3
     database: fog_cost_tracker.sqlite3